Hypertension

 An "Express" version of the study has been released before the detailed version.
 This Express version is 52-pages long and available from http://www.nhlbi.nih.gov/guidelines/hypertension/index.htm.

-The table below is provided temporarily for those familiar with previous recommendations.
+The table below is provided for those familiar with previous recommendations.
 This is now considered outdated in light of the latest studies.

 If your doctor is quoting you information from this table, he/she is not up with the latest information.
 Visit the National Institutes of Health web site and print a copy of the 52-page JNC 7 "Express" report for your doctor.
 (Many doctors are overworked and can't keep up with EVERY new study as soon as it comes out.)